Unless noted, ALL degrees granted by SUNY Geneseo are 4-year "undergraduate" Bachelor Degrees in the Arts and Sciences.

 Students benefit from the very latest conveniences of the internet.
 The Web publisher Yahoo ranks SUNY Geneseo as one of the top "wired" campuses in the U.S. All residence rooms on campus include free access to the Internet.

-And in 2001 Geneseo has become wireless.
-Students with laptop computers and wireless cards may access the internet from almost anywhere on campus.
-Bring your own equipment or purchase Apple and Dell computers through the university at a substantial discount.
-As of Fall 2007, all incoming students are required to have a laptop notebook.
+Students with laptop computers, tablets or smartphones may access the internet from almost anywhere on campus.
+Bring your own hardware or purchase Apple and Dell computers through the university at a substantial discount.
+All incoming students are required to have a laptop notebook.